c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 GenPipes offers a utility script ```watchdog``` to enable better integration with resource schedulers (Slurm, PBS/Torque) deployed on HPC clusters.
 Before running ```watchdog```, you need to run another utility called ```chunk_genpipes.sh``` **only once**.
 Better HPC integration is offered by ```watchdog``` as it looks for any error in the calls made to the scheduler and makes sure to auto-correct them based on chunking specified through ```chunk_genpipes.sh```.

 The ```watchdog``` script lets GenPipes users manage resource constraints in a flexible and robust manner.
-GenPipes users can stop submiting job by issuing ```Ctrl-C``` to a running watchdog script.
-After a clean ```ctrl-C``` stop of or if the script was killed in another manner, for example when a session is killed be an ssh disconnection, users can restart sending GenPipes jobs to the queueing system by simply invoking the ```watchdog``` script again.
+GenPipes users can stop submitting job by issuing ```Ctrl-C``` to a running watchdog script.
+After a clean ```ctrl-C``` stop of or if the script was killed in another manner, for example when a session is killed be an ssh disconnection, users can restart sending GenPipes jobs to the queuing system by simply invoking the ```watchdog``` script again.

 Watchdog comes with a fail safe mechanism that will resubmit jobs that failed to be sent to the scheduler up to 10 times (default).